Recovery workers vow not to let up in Florida condo collapse

 “This wasn’t the miracle we prayed for, but it was not for lack of trying by rescue crews whose tireless bravery will never be forgotten,” he said in a statement Thursday.

-“Is there hope?
-Will we be able to have a miracle?
-I know it’s weighed a lot on the families,” DeSantis said.

 In addition to property tax relief for residents of the building, DeSantis said, the state government will work toward channeling an outpouring of charitable donations to families affected by the collapse.
-Levine Cava said crews were also collecting and cataloguing a long list of personal items, including legal documents, photo albums, jewelry, wallets, and electronic goods that they would seek to reunite families with.
+Levine Cava said crews were also collecting and cataloguing numerous personal items, including legal documents, photo albums, jewelry, and electronic goods that they would seek to reunite families with.

 “I’m hoping that they have some closure as we continue to pray for them,” he said.

 The change from search and rescue to recovery was somber.
-Hours before the transition Wednesday, rescue workers stood at solemn attention, and clergy members hugged a line of local officials while many of them sobbed.
+Hours before the transition Wednesday, rescue workers stood at solemn attention, and clergy members hugged local officials, many of them sobbing.

-He said the crews are now using heavier equipment, which makes it easier to remove the layers of the debris.

-“We are expecting the progress to move at a faster pace with our recovery efforts,” he added.
+“We are expecting the progress to move at a faster pace,” he added.

 No one has been pulled out alive since the first hours after the 12-story building fell on June 24.

 Meanwhile, authorities are launching a grand jury investigation into the collapse.
-And at least six lawsuits have been filed by Champlain Towers families.
+And at least six lawsuits have been filed by families.

-Associated Press writers Stacey Plaisance in Surfside, Florida; Kelli Kennedy and Freida Frisaro in Fort Lauderdale, Florida; Ian Mader and Adriana Gomez Licon in Miami; and Sudhin Thanawala in Atlanta contributed to this report.
+Associated Press writers Stacey Plaisance in Surfside, Florida; Kelli Kennedy and Freida Frisaro in Fort Lauderdale, Florida; Ian Mader and Adriana Gomez Licon in Miami; Pedro Serving in Asuncion, Paraguay, and Sudhin Thanawala in Atlanta contributed to this report.